AbdurrahmanOdusanya/TSA-Fleet-Performance-Operations-Analytics/README.md

 ## Key Findings

 **Revenue & Commercial:**
-- The fleet has capacity to generate **$537.65M** annually but captures only **$298.62M** — 44% of revenue potential remains unrealized
+- The fleet has capacity to generate **$537.65M** annually but captures only **$298.62M** 44% of revenue potential remains unrealized
-- Profit margin of **65.2%** is strong despite the capture gap — the business is fundamentally healthy
+- Profit margin of **65.2%** is strong despite the capture gap the business is fundamentally healthy
 - **Contract customers** lead revenue at $112.40M vs. Spot ($94.22M) and Dedicated ($92.00M); converting spot accounts to contracts would stabilize growth
-- **First Group** at $10.39M is a single-point revenue risk — generating $3.12M more than the next closest customer
+- **First Group** at $10.39M is a single-point revenue risk generating $3.12M more than the next closest customer

 **Driver Performance:**
-- The busiest driver is not the most profitable — William Wilson completes 1,429 trips ($4.9M) while Joseph Jones does 735 trips and earns $2.63M. **Load quality outweighs trip volume**
+- The busiest driver is not the most profitable, William Wilson completes 1,429 trips ($4.9M) while Joseph Jones does 735 trips and earns $2.63M. **Load quality outweighs trip volume**
-- No driver exceeds **59% OTD rate** — confirming the issue is systemic (scheduling, detention, delivery windows) not individual driver behaviour.
+- No driver exceeds **59% OTD rate** confirming the issue is systemic (scheduling, detention, delivery windows) not individual driver behaviour.
 Industry standard is above 90%
-- Driver MPG is remarkably consistent (6.46–6.55 range) — fuel cost differences are driven by route distance and truck age, not driver behaviour
+- Driver MPG is remarkably consistent (6.46–6.55 range) fuel cost differences are driven by route distance and truck age, not driver behaviour

 **Fleet & Maintenance:**
 - **23% of the fleet** (28 trucks) sits inactive, accumulating insurance and depreciation with zero revenue return
-- **Freightliner costs 67% more to maintain** than Kenworth ($1.12M vs. $0.67M) — future procurement must factor total cost of ownership
+- **Freightliner costs 67% more to maintain** than Kenworth ($1.12M vs. $0.67M) future procurement must factor total cost of ownership
-- Fuel surcharges recover only **$29.98M of $95.59M** in actual fuel costs — leaving $65.61M absorbed by the company.
+- Fuel surcharges recover only **$29.98M of $95.59M** in actual fuel costs leaving $65.61M absorbed by the company.
 Surcharge renegotiation is urgent

 **Safety:**
-- Overall incident rate is low relative to fleet size and trip volume — the fleet is generally safe
+- Overall incident rate is low relative to fleet size and trip volume the fleet is generally safe
-- **Chicago and Miami** each recorded 11 incidents — the highest in the network.
+- **Chicago and Miami** each recorded 11 incidents the highest in the network.
 Salt Lake City and Seattle follow at 10.
 These corridors need route-specific risk protocols
-- **37.5% of incidents are preventable** (63 of 168) — and drivers with more experience were more prone to at-fault incidents, suggesting overconfidence.
+- **37.5% of incidents are preventable** (63 of 168) and drivers with more experience were more prone to at-fault incidents, suggesting overconfidence.
 Safety training must target veterans, not just new hires
-- **Charles Hernandez** recorded 6 incidents across 677 trips — the highest rate in the entire scorecard.
+- **Charles Hernandez** recorded 6 incidents across 677 trips, the highest rate in the entire scorecard.
 Requires immediate safety coaching and route review

 ---